-Recent advances in genomic sequencing technologies have led to the development of chromosome-level genomes for some Citrus species, including C. sinensis (Gao et al. 2023; Wang et al. 2021), C. limon (Bao et al. 2023), C. maxima (Zheng et al. 2023) and relatives of Citrus such as Poncirus trifoliata (Peng et al. 2020), Murraya paniculata (Yang et al. 2023) and Atalantia buxifolia (Yuan et al. 2019).
+2023; Wang et al. 2021), C. limon (Bao et al. 2023), C. maxima (Zheng et al. 2023) and relatives of Citrus such as Poncirus trifoliata (Peng et al. 2020), Murraya paniculata (Yang et al. 2023) and Atalantia buxifolia (Yuan et al. 2019).
 High-quality, gap free genomes for Citrus have been developed using Pacific Biosciences circular consensus sequencing (CCS), high-throughput chromatin capture (Hi-C), and Oxford Nanopore Technology (ONT), which have led to the identification of candidate genes associated with important characteristics in Citrus (Bao et al. 2023).
-High-quality reference genomes and chromosome-level annotation data are available for two of the Australian Citrus species, C. australis, and C. australasica (Nakandala et al. 2023a; 2023c).
-The aim of this study was to compare the genomes of all the Eastern Australian native taxa.
-Here, we generated, and characterized four additional chromosome level genome sequences for C. garrawayi, C. glauca, C. inodora and another distinct form of C. garrawayi (C. sp) and compared them with C. australis, C. australasica and other citrus and relatives to understand Citrus evolution and characterize important gene families as a resource for future research and Citrus breeding.
+Highquality reference genomes and chromosome-level annotation data are available for two of the Australian Citrus species, C. australis, and C. australasica (Nakandala et al. 2023b, 2024).
+Here, we generated, and characterized four additional chromosome level genome sequences for C. garrawayi, C. glauca, C. inodora and another distinct form of C. garrawayi (C. sp).
+The main aim of this study was to understand the chromosomal structure, heterozygosity, gene and repeat compositions, gene functions, different modes of structural rearrangements, and important gene families of all the Eastern Australian native taxa for the first time.
+The structure and the composition of these newly assembled genomes were also compared with C. australis, C. australasica and other citrus and relatives for the first time to understand the Citrus evolution and useful genes as a resource for future research and Citrus breeding.

-Materials and Methods
+Materials and methods